gerpy/rpm-install/README.md

 | Flycast | Smart Integer scale X+Y, Overscale, Core provided AR |
 | Beetle PCE | Non integer, Full, Crop Overscan |

-GB, GBC and NGPC are set as default with non integer scaling but the shader performs an underscale integer scaling.
+GB, GBC and NGPC are set as default with non integer scaling but the shader performs an underscaled integer scaling with borders of its own.

 ## Shaders